-Demand and energy forecasts for JEN's connection points can be found in the 2023 TCPR.
+Demand and energy forecasts for JEN's connection points can be found in the 2024 TCPR3.

-A Memorandum of Understanding, agreed between AEMO and the five Victorian electricity DNSPs, sets out a framework for cooperation and liaison between AEMO and the DNSPs regarding the joint planning of the shared network and connection assets in Victoria.
+A Memorandum of Understanding, agreed between AEMO and the five Victorian electricity DNSPs, sets out a framework for cooperation and liaison regarding the joint planning of the shared network and connection assets in Victoria.